PKS 1424−418

 PKS 1424−418 is a blazar located in the constellation of Centaurus.
 It has a redshift of 1.522 and was first discovered in 1971 by astronomer Keith Peter Tritton who identified the object as ultraviolet-excessive.
 This object is also highly polarized with a compact radio source.
 The radio spectrum of this source appears flat, making it a flat-spectrum radio quasar.

 PKS 1424−418 is found optically variable on the electromagnetic spectrum.
 It is a strong source of gamma rays.
 Between 2008 and 2011, PKS 1424−418 showed four phases of bright flares at GeV energies.
 The flares have a high correlation between the energy ranges with the exception of one flare that occurred at the same time it showed low gamma activity.
-In April 2013, it underwent a major gamma ray outburst with its peak flux reaching values of F(> 100 MeV) > 3 x 10^{−6} ph cm^{−2} s^{−1}.
+In April 2013, it underwent a major gamma ray outburst with its peak flux reaching values of F(> 100 MeV) > 3 × 10^{−6} ph cm^{−2} s^{−1}.
 According to Large Area Telescope observations, this emission originated beyond its broad-line region.
 A near-infrared flare was witnessed in PKS 1424−418 in January 2018.
 In August 2022, it once again displayed an episode of rapid flaring activity in both gamma ray and optical bands.

 PKS 1424−418 contains a radio structure, comprising a strong radio core and a weaker component with a position angle of 260°.
 Further observations also showed the core has a size of 0.4 mas with extended emission at both the core's position and northwest.
 In addition, the core has a flat spectral index of -0.04.
 A jet is seen extending west from the core before becoming diffused.

 Between May 2009 and September 2019, the gamma ray emission from PKS 1424−418 was found to undergo a quasi-periodic oscillation with a 353-day flux oscillation period.
 A 355-day period with high significance level is also confirmed by adopting time domain methods.
-This might be explained by orbital motion of a binary supermassive black hole system with the mass of a primary black hole being M ~ 3.5 x 10^{8} - 5.5 x 10^{9} M_{ʘ}.
+This might be explained by orbital motion of a binary supermassive black hole system with the mass of a primary black hole being M ~ 3.5 × 10^{8} - 5.5 × 10^{9} M_{☉}.